 There’s an abundance of fruits and vegetables you can dehydrate.

 First, apples are a great go-to because they dry easily, and you can even achieve an added crunch if you freeze them.
-Strawberries will also please your taste buds, and make a great snack for in front of the TV, or for children to take to school.
+Strawberries will also please your taste buds, and make a great snack in front of the TV, or for children to take to school.

 Keep in mind that this fruit doesn’t maintain its sweetness once dehydrated.
 Blackberries make a great snack or addition to your meal as well.
 You can even add this fruit to your dried cereal for a healthy and delicious start to the day.